NetApp/santricity/README.md

             workload_name:                         # Name of the volume's workload
             workload_metadata:                     # Dictionary containing arbitrary entries normally used for defining the volume(s) workload. volume_metadata                        # Dictionary containing arbitrary entries used to define information about the volume itself.
-                                                   #    Note: mount_to_host, format_type, format_options, mount_directory, mount_options are used by netapp_eseries.host.mount role to format and mount volumes.
+                                                   #    Note: format_type, format_options, mount_dir, mount_options are used by netapp_eseries.host.mount role to format and mount volumes.
             write_cache_enable:                    # Enables write caching which will cache all writes.
                                                    #    created on the storage array.